-In addition to the serious items (firearms, weapons, drugs, alcohol) listed in the STUDENT CODE OF CONDUCT section, students may not bring the following to school:
+In addition to the serious items (firearms, weapons, drugs, alcohol) listed in the DISCIPLINE section, students may not bring the following to school:

-- 1. Any item capable of doing harm to others. - 2.
-Any item which could damage school facilities. - 3.
-Chewing gum, bubble gum, or candy. - 4.
-Toys or any non-educational items (baseball cards, yo-yos, playing cards, etc.) - 5.
-Money in large amounts or other valuables. - 6.
-Any disruptive items or items designated by the administration - 7.
-Permanent markers, liquid paper/white out, staplers, scissors etc. - 8.
-Backpacks with wheels/rollers. - 9.
-Cups/bottles other than clear, reusable water bottles.
+- 1. Any item capable of doing harm to others or damaging school facilities. - 2.
+Chewing gum. - 3.
+Toys or any non-educational items (baseball cards, yo-yos, playing cards, etc.). - 4.
+Money in large amounts or other valuables. - 5.
+Any disruptive items or items designated by the administration. - 6.
+Permanent markers, liquid paper/white out, staplers, scissors etc. - 7.
+Items that are meant to impersonate or represent weapons or illegal drugs